cracker0dks/nodeJsVoip/README.md

 # nodeJsVoip
-An simple nodeJs Websocket VOIP application without the use of WebRTC
+An simple nodeJs Websocket VOIP application without the use of WebRTC and extra Servers like TURN or STUN.
+No client proxy!

 #How to install the Server
 1. install node